-The Precision Digital PDW30 gives you a simple, straightforward way to get an analogue, discrete, or Modbus® signal from where you have it to where you need it.
-It’s a point-to-point wireless bridge packaged in a rugged, weather-tight housing that is designed to meet the demands of industrial installations.
+The Precision Digital PDW30 gives you a simple, straightforward way to get an analog, discrete, or Modbus® signal from where you have it to where you need it.
+It’s a point-to-point wireless bridge packaged in a rugged, weather-tight housing designed to meet industrial installations’ demands.

 The primary unit accepts an analog, discrete, or Modbus® input and wirelessly broadcasts it to the secondary unit.
 The secondary unit then recreates that signal at its location.
 Just put the units in the field wherever you have a process signal and 24 VDC power.

-Fixed or remote antenna modules, as well as a wide range of accessories, are available, including mounting kits, antenna-related accessories, and repeaters.
+Fixed or remote antenna modules and a wide range of accessories are available, including mounting kits, antenna-related accessories, and repeaters.
 The antenna may be directly attached or remotely located.
 High gain directional antennas are also offered.

 The diagram below shows the locations of screw terminal blocks on the rear of the wireless field unit assembly.